 IPAC Eastern Ontario (IPAC EO)

-All IPAC EO meetings for 2017 will be held at the offices of the South Eastern Ontario Infection Control Network (SEOICN) in Kingston, unless otherwise stated.
-In addition, videoconferencing will be available.
+All IPAC EO meetings are held at the offices of the South Eastern Ontario Infection Control Network (SEOICN) in Kingston, unless otherwise stated.
+In addition, videoconferencing is available.
 See below for directions and details.

 Minutes, attachments and educational materials from IPAC EO meetings may be obtained in the Members Area of this website.
 Contact Shirley McDonald [firstname.lastname@example.org] if you require login information.